hb9kns/webforms/README.md

 (or personnel numbers), with attributes like full name, address, telephone numbers and e-mail address, and a collection of lists (pages) with exactly one entry per person (or none at all) in each list.
-The lists might contain data like access rights to various equipment, subscription to mailing lists, number of hours worked for certain time period, etc.
+The lists might contain data like access rights to various equipment, subscription data to mailing lists, number of hours worked, etc.

 Another example would be an index of computers with attributes like system responsibles and location or use, and lists with patch information,